Automate Larastan with GitHub Actions!

 For example, to run Larastan, you need to install php, composer, and Larastan

-This item describes such operations.
+This section describes such operations

 phpstan:

-Job creation and job name.
+Job creation and job name

 You can use the name key in the job to set the name that will be displayed in the GitHub UI, but if you don't set it, it will be replaced by the job name